Omelicious/Sb3UGS-WIKI/First-Steps.md

 The first texture is selected with a single left click, then the last texture is selected with a Shift-left click.
 All textures are deleted with Shift-Del or the use the file's Asset menu.
 One asset will always remain in the AssetBundle file and it can't be deleted: the AssetBundle asset in the **MonoB & Other** tab.

 Orignal files can be browsed for something similar we want to create.
-One very important aspect is if we want to make a skinned or an unskinned mesh in the AssetBundle, because the former requires a SkinnedMeshRenderer while the latter a MeshRenderer.
+One very important aspect is if we want to make a skinned or an unskinned mesh, because the former requires a SkinnedMeshRenderer while the latter a MeshRenderer.
 We make a copy of a brooch from ao_neck_00.unity3d. p_acs_neck_broochV is opened with a double click.
 The meshes within can be selected and deselected with Ctrl-left click which makes them shown in the Renderer window.
 For a fast selection they are all listed in the **Mesh** list tab next to the **Object Tree**.
 ![Wiki_-_first_steps_-_02_-_ao_neck_00](https://user-images.githubusercontent.com/104311725/167824234-cccb4e25-3e9d-4bf3-856f-c53c7e5d7705.png)

 We select p_acs_neck_broochV in the file.
 Then use **Mark/Unmark for Copying** in the file's Asset menu.